prajwalkr/SnapSudoku/README.md

 # SnapSudoku

 Take a picture of an unsolved Sudoku and have SnapSudoku solve it for you!
+This repository also consists of an Android application which harnesses an API endpoint created using [Django REST Framework](http://www.django-rest-framework.org/).

 ## How to use